enriqueworkspace/system-admin-labs/02-windows-ad-automation/06-automated-backups/README.md

 Steps and Process

-1\.
-Script Preparation
+1. Script Preparation

-I created a folder called C:\\Scripts to store the automation script.
+I created a folder called C:\Scripts to store the automation script.

 Inside it, I created a file named Backup-Files.ps1.

-2\.
-Script Logic and Full Script
+2. Script Logic and Full Script